DanT52/miniFTPsystem/readme.md

 - permissions
 - test large files and ls when more is needed etc...
-- update my prof version with new
-- test the file recived with diff (tested on server)
 - tested more on servers version
 - fatal errors
 - check allocs